 Ice Skate on a Frozen Lake (not recommended in Summer)

 Capital Spirits – Aka ‘ The Baijiu Bar’

-Nestled inside alleyways just North of Zhangzizhonglu Subway station, Capital Spirits is Beijing’s first (and only) speciality ‘Baijiu’ bar.
+Nestled in their new location inside Longfusi compound, near Dongsi Subway Station, Capital Spirits is Beijing’s first (and only) speciality ‘Baijiu’ bar.
 Just in case you don’t know what Baijiu is yet, it translates literally as ‘White Spirit’ into English and can best be described as notoriously strong traditional Chinese alcohol.